Skip to main content

 Pelvic floor & functional bowel disorders, Patient-reported outcomes & qualitative studies

-Chairs: Tom Dudding (Southampton) and Julie Cornish (Wales)
+Chairs: Tom Dudding (Southampton) and Julie Cornish (Cardiff)

 • Low Anterior Resection Syndrome Impact and Consequences Tool (LARS iCAT): Phase One Development of a Patient Reported Outcome Measure (PROM) for Low Anterior Resection Syndrome (LARS)